The knee joint is a type of joint. The knee is an ideal lever and hinge mechanism. Changes in the knee joint

 The knee joint consists of the femur and tibia, these tubular bones are interconnected by a system of ligaments and muscles, in addition, in the upper part of the knee there is a rounded bone - the patella or patella.

-The femur ends in two spherical formations - the femoral condyles and together with the flat surface of the tibia form a connection - the tibial plateau.
+The femur ends with two spherical formations - the femoral condyles and, together with the flat surface of the tibia, form a joint - the tibial plateau.

-The patella is attached to the main bones by ligaments and is located in front of the patella.
-Its movements are provided by sliding along special grooves and femoral condyles - a pallofemoral cavity.
-All 3 surfaces are covered with a thick layer of cartilaginous tissue, its thickness reaches 5-6 mm, which provides shock absorption and reduces thorns during movement.
+The patella is attached to the main bones by ligaments, located in front of the patella.
+Its movements are provided by sliding along special grooves and femoral condyles - a pallofemoral deepening.
+All 3 surfaces are covered with a thick layer of cartilage, its thickness reaches 5-6 mm, which provides cushioning and reduces thorns when moving.

 Connecting components

 The main ligaments, together with the bones that make up the device of the knee joint, are cruciate.
-In addition to them, lateral collateral ligaments are located on the sides - medial and lateral.
-Inside are the most powerful connective tissue formations - the cruciate ligaments.
+In addition to them, there are lateral collateral ligaments on the sides - medial and lateral.
+Inside are the most powerful connective tissue formations - cruciate ligaments.
 The anterior cruciate ligament connects the femur and the anterior surface of the tibia.
-It prevents the tibia from moving forward when moving.
+It prevents the tibia from moving forward during movement.

-The same is done by the posterior cruciate ligament, preventing the tibia from moving posteriorly from the thigh.
-Ligaments provide the connection of bones during movement and help to hold it, the rupture of the ligaments leads to the inability to make voluntary movements and lean on the injured leg.
+The posterior cruciate ligament does the same, preventing the tibia from moving backward from the femur.
+Ligaments ensure the connection of the bones during movement and help to hold it, the rupture of the ligaments leads to the inability to make arbitrary movements and lean on the injured leg.

 knee ligaments

-In addition to the ligaments, in the knee joint there are two more connective tissue formations that separate the cartilaginous surfaces of the femur and tibia - menisci, which are very important for its normal functioning.
+In addition to the ligaments, there are two more connective tissue formations in the knee joint that separate the cartilaginous surfaces of the femur and tibia - the menisci, which are very important for its normal functioning.

-Menisci are often called cartilages, but in their structure they are closer to the ligaments.
-Menisci are rounded plates of connective tissue located between the femur and the tibial plateau.
-They help to correctly distribute the weight of the human body, transferring it to a large surface and, in addition, stabilize the entire knee joint.
+Menisci are often referred to as cartilage, but are closer in structure to ligaments.
+The menisci are round plates of connective tissue located between the femur and the tibial plateau.
+They help to properly distribute the weight of the human body, transferring it to a large surface and, in addition, stabilize the entire knee joint.

-Their importance for the normal functioning of the joint is easy to understand by examining the structure of the human knee - the photo makes it possible to see the menisci located between the spherical epiphysis of the femur (lower part) and the flat surface of the tibia.
+Their importance for the normal functioning of the joint is easy to understand when considering the structure of the human knee - the photo makes it possible to see the menisci located between the spherical epiphysis of the femur (lower part) and the flat surface of the tibia.

 The muscles located around the joint and providing its work can be divided into three main groups: